-Chalice will be ventilated through a series of intake airways. the portal as the main intake airway provides for the ability to bring 35m3/s to 40m3/s of air, then Chalice has the Resolute 1200 airway used as a second intake airway and finally the ATL 1123 RAD.
+Chalice will be ventilated through a series of intake airways.
+The portal as the main intake airway provides for the ability to bring 35m3/s to 40m3/s of air, other intakes are the Resolute 1200 airway and the ATL 1123 RAD.
 A total amount of 130m3 to 140m3/s of intake air will be possible and from the Chalice equipment models this will be sufficient to ventilate the Chalice underground operations (three loaders and three trucks which drives the biggest air flow requirements.